strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 ### 2020 Vision

-The LoopBack team is continuing to work on new features and ways to demonstrate what LoopBack 4 can do for 2019.
-Just as importantly, we have been encouraged as the LoopBack community continued providing feedback, reporting issues, and contributing code.
-We were proud and excited for LoopBack 4 GA, and now we are more excited to see where things go in 2019!

-We've just provided a very thorough summary of all LoopBack developments this year, so we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html) if you haven't already!
+With all of this LoopBack news and updates, you can see 2019 was another busy year for the team.
+If you haven't already, we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html)!